Owner-occupancy: Acquisition

 Some homes are constructed by the owners with the intent to occupy.
 Many are inherited.
-A large number are purchased, as new homes from a real estate developer or as an existing home from a previous landlord or owner-occupier.
+A large number are purchased as new homes from a real estate developer or as an existing home from a previous landlord or owner-occupier.

-A house is usually the most expensive single purchase an individual or family makes, and often costs several times the annual household income.
+A house is usually the most expensive single purchase an individual or family makes and often costs several times the annual household income.
 Given the high cost, most individuals do not have enough savings on hand to pay the entire amount outright.
 In developed countries, mortgage loans are available from financial institutions in return for interest.
-If the home owner fails to meet the agreed repayment schedule, a foreclosure (known as a repossession in some countries) may result.
+If the homeowner fails to meet the agreed repayment schedule, a foreclosure (known as a repossession in some countries) may result.

 Many countries offer aid to prospective homebuyers to make their purchases.
 These measures include grants, subsidized mortgages, and mortgage guarantees.
-Prospective homebuyers may have to meet certain qualifications to qualify for government aid, such as being a first-time homebuyer or having an income below a certain threshold.
+Prospective homebuyers may have to meet certain means-tested qualifications to qualify for government aid, such as being a first-time homebuyer or having an income below a certain threshold.